EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 The links are too numerous to list but a selection can be found by following this link:

-"Racehorse Rehoming - A Life After Racing" is our ex-racehorse rehoming programme; we take horses directly out of training as well as horses that are deemed to be vulnerable on behalf of other charities.
+"REHOMING RACEHORSES - A Life After Racing" is our ex-racehorse rehoming programme; Wee take horses directly out of training as well as horses that are deemed to be vulnerable on behalf of other charities.
 We also work closely with the Greatwood Charity both in terms of fundraising and as its Retraining Consultants.

-FOR those of you seeking to loan an ex-racehorse there are the 3 RoR Rehoming Centres details of which can be found on the Retraining of Racehorses (RoR) website, Moorcroft Racehorse Welfare Centre as well as assorted Sanctuaries around the county.
+FOR those of you seeking to loan an ex-racehorse there are the 3 RoR-funded Rehoming Centres details of which can be found on the Retraining of Racehorses (RoR) website,